Looking to invest in ESG companies that actually are making a difference in everyday life? These are the best ESG stocks to invest in today.

 Invest Passively With ESG Mutual Funds or ETFs

-Another option that might appeal to some investors is to add ESG mutual funds and/or ETFs to their portfolio.
+Another option that might appeal to some investors is to add ESG mutual funds and/or ETFs to their portfolios.

 This has the benefit of immediate diversification and can fill out your portfolio with just a few selections.

 The downside would be that you don’t get to choose exactly which companies are included, so there may be some companies included that wouldn’t have been had you been choosing individual stocks.

 It is suggested that you look through the prospectus of the fund to determine things like what companies make up the fund and at what percentage of the fund.

 Managed funds typically have higher expense ratios, but may offer tighter screening and monitoring of companies with ESG ratings.

 That being said, both can offer attractive returns.